demystifyfp/demystifyfp/content/fsharp/series/fstweet/adding-logs.md

 open Logary
 ```

-So, we have to change the `onPublishTweetSuccess` function as below to let the compiler that we are using these types from the Chiron libary.
+So, we have to change the `onPublishTweetSuccess` function as below to let the compiler know that we are using these types from the Chiron libary.

 ```diff
 let onPublishTweetSuccess (TweetId id) =